Set Your Career in Motion

 If you receive an offer on call day that is not from your first-choice firm, we recommend that you thank the employer for the offer, confirm how long the offer will remain open, and indicate that you will get back to them.
 Then call the contact person at your first-choice firm.
 If it appears that you will not receive an offer from that firm, go to your second choice and repeat this process.
 After working your way through your list, you should reach a decision regarding the original offer that was made to you.

 Call day can be stressful for students and employers.
 When everyone helps move the process along, you and your fellow students may be saved a great deal of anxiety and stress.

 Ottawa Law Student Recruitment Ethics Protocol

-- Advise students prior to the call day start time of 8:00 a.m. that they intend to make the student an offer (or use similar language)
+- advise students prior to 8:00 a.m. on call day that they intend to make the student an offer (or use similar language);

 Recruitment Schedule and Positions

 The recruitment process for second-year summer students occurs early in the new year.
 For 2024, the dates are as follows:

 - Application deadline: 5:00 p.m.
 ET on January 18, 2024

 - Period during which employers may contact students to schedule interviews for interview week: January 24 – February 9, 2024